 The terms JDK JRE and JVM are used very frequently in java programming.
 Some programmers find it little difficult to understand what exactly they are, the differences in them and which one is needed for their requirement.
 Let's understand these things in this tutorial.

-JDK JRE and JVM are basically tools and libraries that are needed to compile and execute java programs or applications.
-Once you installed java, all these tools and libraries get's installed in your system which you can use for development and execution of your programs.
+JDK JRE and JVM are basically the java software packages or part of the packages which contains tools and libraries that are needed to compile and execute java programs.
+Once you installed java, these tools and libraries get's installed in your system which enables you to compile and execute java programs.

 A tool is an utility or program which helps programmer to accomplish a task.
 For example

 javap etc are tools.